someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 Every CLI arg can also be specified using ENV variables, see :ref:`configuration_environment` for examples.

 Once started :ref:`setup-resotometrics` will register for ``generate_metrics`` core events.
-When such an event is received it will generate resoto metrics and provide them at the ``/metrics`` endpoint.
+When such an event is received it will generate Resoto metrics and provide them at the ``/metrics`` endpoint.

 For prometheus, setup your configuration needs to contain this configuration snippet.